Step 1: Going expatriate

-When you accept a position in Asia, you and your family’s lives are going to change tremendously.
+When you accept a position in Asia, lives are going to change tremendously.
 You are joining a group of highly flexible and adjustable people and will broaden your horizon substantially.

 Only a few years living and working in this continent will change your perspectives, your view of the world and make you feel different from many friends and relatives who have never left their home country.